dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 • `MAC` -Media access control,a physical network interface, which is a microchip board found on the device's motherboard

 • `Switch` - device within a network that are designed to aggregate multiple other networking-capable devices using ethernet.When it receives a packet, instead of repeating that packet to every port like a hub would do, it just sends it to the intended target, thus reducing network traffic.
-Switches can connect a large number of devices by having ports of 4, 8, 16, 24, 32, 64 etc for devices to plug into.Switches and Routers can be connected to one another
+Switches can connect a large number of devices by having ports of 4, 8, 16, 24, 32, 64 etc for devices to plug into.They use MAC addresses to forward data within the same local network (LAN).Switches and Routers can be connected to one another

-• `Router` - a device that connects networks and passes data between them
+• `Router` - a device that connects networks and passes data between them.Operates in the network layer and uses IPs.I can log in to the router using a web browser (like typing an IP address) or a command-line console.Through this interface, I can change settings and set up rules for how the router behaves.

 • `Network address` - The portion of an IP address used to identify the network segment (consists of the most significant bits)